neoforged/Documentation/versioned_docs/version-1.20.4/resources/server/loottables.md

 ### Can Tool Perform Action Condition

-Forge adds an additional `LootItemCondition` which checks whether the given `LootContextParams#TOOL` can perform the specified `ToolAction`.
+NeoForge adds an additional `LootItemCondition` which checks whether the given `LootContextParams#TOOL` can perform the specified `ToolAction`.

 ```js
 // In some loot pool or pool entry